MgramTheDuck/BasicSecurityManual/README.md

 NOTE: This is a work-in-progress and I will be adding more content to this over time.
 If you see any errors or mistakes, please feel free to create a PR or contact me directly.
 My details are in my Bio.

 > Furthermore, if you are looking for some more advanced recommendations, be sure to check out the [Advanced Guides](https://github.com/CMDRMgram/BasicSecurityManual/tree/main/Advanced%20Guides) folder.
-I wall be periodically adding new guides and recommendations here individually.
+I will be periodically adding new guides and recommendations here individually.

 ## 1 Account Management